lynnkim-prev/react-greenbird/README.md

 # icom3010_template
-Basic shell structure of all student repos who choose the game stream
+Basic shell structure of all student repos who choose the self-directed stream